Optimizing Warfarin Dosing using Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

 In this paper, we proposed a deep reinforcement learning-based model for warfarin dosing.
-Our experiments showed that this approach increases PTTR across the population, and is superior to available dosing protocols, especially in dealing with highly sensitive patients.
-We acknowledge that in silico dosing algorithms are as good as the PK/PD model they employ.
+Our experiments showed that this approach increases PTTR across the population, and is consistently and significantly superior to available dosing protocols, especially in dealing with highly sensitive patients.
+We acknowledge that in silico dosing algorithms are only as good as the PK/PD model they employ.
 The PK/PD model that we chose is one of many such models and does not include factors such as gender, race, and use of other medications that could affect the dosing decision.
-One possible solution to overcome this limitation is to use a pool of PK/PD models and iterate over these models during the training process, so that the resulting algorithm is more robust to changes in population.
 Usability of the algorithm for practitioners is another issue to take into account.
 Many dosing algorithms can be summarized into tables with easy to follow \textit{if-this-then-that} rules.
 These algorithms do not need a software to determine the dose, and since they are relatively simple rule-based models or regression models, physicians and practitioners would trust them easier.
-The next logical extension to this work is to make the dosing algorithm more transparent and easier to follow.
-Interpretable RL and extracting the trained model as a post-processing task are two scenarios to consider.
-Still, the proposed dosing algorithm can be a viable input for the decision maker as an individualized dosing decision most likely to improve patients' outcome.
+We discussed these and limitations of the work in detail in Section~\ref{section: Discussion}.
+The proposed dosing algorithm can be a viable input for the decision maker as an individualized dosing decision most likely to improve patients' outcome.